 Here I outline some handy carpentry tips and advice to cover both structural elements and final fit offs.

-Carpentry Tips for a Bathroom Renovation
+Carpentry Guide for a Bathroom Renovation

 The carpentry stage in a bathroom renovation will usually come before the installation of services.
-For example if a partition wall is required to be built that will have new services running through it.
+For example, if a partition wall is required to be built that will have new services running through it.

-Some bathrooms may be a simple strip out and re installation of services, so your carpentry tasks will probably only be minor.
+Some bathrooms may be a simple strip out and re-installation of services, so your carpentry tasks will probably only be minor.
 While other bathrooms can be more complex and require the skills of a carpenter in more stages throughout your renovation.

 1. What Jobs Will a Carpenter Do?